zubata88/mdgru/docs/how_to_install.rst

 using the following lines of code.
 On other systems, use the corresponding packages. **Make sure to use tensorflow>=1.8 for the TensorFlow backend.**

-It's best to use a virtual environment with Python 3.5.
+It's best to use a virtual environment with Python>=3.5.

 ::